Key takeaways

 4. Measurement that connects to commercial outcomes

 A customer experience strategy without measurement is a wish list.
-Strong CX strategies track metrics that link directly to revenue — net promoter score, customer lifetime value, churn rate, conversion from first contact, and referral rates.
+Strong CX strategies track metrics that link directly to revenue.
+More than net promoter score you need to consider a variety of commercial levers: customer lifetime value, churn rate, conversion from first contact, and referral rates.
 These are the numbers that show whether your strategy is working.
 McKinsey research shows that companies excelling at customer experience grow revenues 4–8% above their market.

 5. The ability to iterate – and not flinch at what you find